diagrams/diagrams-doc/doc/manual.rst

 Lenses are provided to access the record fields.
 In addition the functions `mkStops` taking a list of triples (color, fraction, opacity) and `mkLinearGradient` which takes a list of stops, a start and end point, and a spread method and creates a `Texture` are provided for convenience.
+`LGradient` also has a default instance where the stops are set to the empty list, start is (-0.5, 0), end is (0.5, 0), the transform is identity and the spread method is pad.
 In this example we demonstrate how to make linear gradients with the `mkLinearGradient` functions and how to adjust it using the lenses and prisms.